Quicklist: Types of Door Locks

-There are so many different types of door locks because there are different levels of security and different types of doors for which you need to lock.
+There are many types of door locks because there are different levels of security and different types of doors for which you need to lock.

 Whether you’re locking a front door, pocket door or cabinet door, you want the best locking system for the job.
 Below we set out 10 door lock options.